Virtual Client Connections

 ASJA’s signature event is offered during in-person spring conferences (held on even years) and regional conferences (held on odd years).
-Meetings take place during one afternoon of the conference and may coincide with panels and speaker presentations.
+Meetings take place during day one or day two of the conference and may coincide with panels and speaker presentations.

 A list of participating industry representatives is published well in advance of each Client Connections event.
 Through a lottery system, registered professional members are given the opportunity to select the clients with whom they’d like to meet.
 Members are not guaranteed appointments.
 The number of meetings offered to each member is based on the number of participants, the number of clients, and the number of selections made by other members.
 Associate, student, and retired members are not eligible to participate in Client Connections events.

 Only ASJA professional members who are currently in good standing can register for Client Connections events.
 If you are joining ASJA to participate in an upcoming Client Connections event, you must apply for professional membership at least six to eight weeks before the event.
 Only new members who have been accepted and paid in full three weeks before the event are eligible to participate.

 Client Connections attracts editors from the some of the most well known clients, publications and marketing agencies as well as top literary agents in book publishing.
-These individuals are looking for journalists, content marketing writers, and authors who write in a variety of fields.
-Starting about two months before the ASJA conference, a list of participating clients will begin posting the names of the outlets participating in Client Connections.
+These individuals are looking for journalists, content marketing writers, and authors who write on a variety of subjects, everything from science to travel.
+Approximately two months before Client Connections, a list of participating clients will be posted on the ASJA website, on this page.